Studying in the United States

 - The US has a large and diverse higher education sector.
 There are more than 3,500 higher education institutions.

-- Harvard is frequently cited as the world’s leading university – but in the 2013–14 QS World University rankings it came second to the Massachusetts Institute of Technology (MIT).
+- Harvard has traditionally been cited as the world’s leading university – but Massachusetts Institute of Technology has recently been the highest ranked university.

 The university year in the US is the same as in the UK.